marvin1099/Minecraft_Autolaucher/README.md

 9.

-Every setting is theoretically editable inside the %insert here name of Auto Launcher%.ini.
+Every setting is theoretically editable inside the [here script name].ini.

-If you want you can do it but i won't explain wat ist wat you can try some stuff,
+If you want you can do it but i won't explain what ist what you can try some stuff,

-or just delete the %insert here name of Auto Launcher%.ini file it will give you all questions again.
+or just delete the [here script name].ini file it will give you all questions again.